criveraalvarez/IsThisIoTDeviceLikelyToBeSecure/README.md

 |High     |183        |16%|
 |Critical |656        |57%|

 The dataset can be found in the following [link](https://github.com/criveraalvarez/IsThisIoTDeviceLikelyToBeSecure-/Dataset_isthisiotlikelytobesecure.csv).

+**Cite our data**
+Rivera A, Carlos A., Arash Shaghaghi, David D. Nguyen, and Salil S. Kanhere.
+"Is This IoT Device Likely to Be Secure?
+Risk Score Prediction for IoT Devices Using Gradient Boosting Machines."
+In International Conference on Mobile and Ubiquitous Systems: Computing, Networking, and Services, pp. 115-127.
+Springer, Cham, 2021.